 Back in May, I posted about this frame that I made from reclaimed barnwood:

 This piece is one of my absolute favorites.
 It’s the first frame I made from barnwood, and is what began my love affair with all reclaimed materials.
 I had purchased the phrase from Uppercase Living to to add to the frame and for almost 3 years, this frame has made me very happy.
 But…. (you knew there was going to be a but, right?)
 I was ready for a change and a shift in style.
-I’m so into typography of any kind right now, and am trying to pull together my house so that it has a coastal/cottagey look, so I knew just what I wanted to do to bring this piece in that direction.
+I’m so into modern typography of any kind right now, and am trying to pull together my house so that it has a coastal/cottagey look, so I knew just what I wanted to do to bring this piece in that direction.

 I love the idea of having words around your home that are meaningful to you and your family.
 I chose the phrases from the print above that I felt like were most appropriate for us, and also ones that could grow with us and began to stencil them onto the frame (after removing the other phrase).
 I definitely did NOT measure anything out or figure out in advance how many letters could go on each line.
 I just sort of made adjustments as I went along.
 I would NOT recommend this if you want perfection.
 But for me, I love the fact that the phrases are a little wonky because that adds so much charm and character to the piece.